ALTernatiF4-Sec/UniWA-CTF/README.md

 ## Exploits

 *Tools used for solving exploitation challenges in boot2root VMs.*

+- [GTFObins](https://gtfobins.github.io/) - A curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.
 - [Metasploit](http://www.metasploit.com/) - Penetration testing framework containing various CVEs and payloads, with a user-friendly terminal based UI for easier use.
 - [SearchSploit](https://www.exploit-db.com/searchsploit) - CLI Tool that allows offline searching for exploits contained in the exploit-db.
   ```